Understanding the latest social media marketing statistics is critical to your marketing success today.

 What Social Media Users Expect from Brands

 Now more than ever, speaking out about issues on social media is crucial for brands.
 In addition, users like to know about any service or product changes that are taking place.
 Social responsibility among companies and taking a stand on current issues are increasingly being demanded of corporations.
 Finally, companies should be careful about which side they are on, because some customers make buying decisions on that basis.
+If digital marketers include stances on social channels, they may see a decline in some of their audience members (but may make up that decline with similarly-minded internet users).

 38. Over half, or 53%, of social media users say that transparency regarding changes to products and services is critical.
 They also expect companies to express values on social media.